 The Organization has adopted the policy of not capitalizing any of the works currently in its art collection.
-The Organization has adopted Statement of Financial Accounting Standards (SFAS) No. 116, "Accounting for Contributions Received and Contributions Made" and will capitalize all future artwork donated to the Organization.

 h.
 Functional Expenses:

 The breakdown of functional expenses into program expenses and administrative expenses is as provided by management using their best estimates as to the appropriate allocation.